3 Requirements for Obtaining Consent Under the GDPR

-The introduction of the General Data Protection Regulation in May brings with it a greater emphasis on consent, clarifying some areas while leaving others still open to interpretation.
+The introduction of the General Data Protection Regulation brought with it a greater emphasis on consent, clarifying some areas while leaving others still open to interpretation.

 In short, under the GDPR: